pmedrano1/pulumi-akamai-clone-existing/README.md

 This project provides a robust workflow for cloning existing Akamai Property configurations into a brand-new setup, targeting the **Staging** network.
 It is specifically designed to handle **Shared Certificate (Standard TLS)** hostnames and **Switchkey** account contexts.

+🔎 Resource Discovery
+Before running Pulumi, you must identify your Source and Destination IDs.
+Since group creation is generally a provisioned service (not self-service API), you must find existing groups.

+1. Find your Group and Contract IDs
+Use the Akamai CLI to browse your account hierarchy:

+Bash
+# List all groups and their parent/contract associations
+akamai property groups list
+2. Find IDs for an Existing Property
+If you know the property name but not its location:

+Bash
+# This returns the contractId and groupId for the specific property
+akamai property search --property-name "MY_EXISTING_CONFIG"

 ## 🚀 Quick Start

 ### 1. Prerequisites